ST. CATHARINES - 1,000 ACRES OF PARKS, GARDENS AND TRAILS TO EXPLORE, IT'S NO WONDER THIS SAINT OF A LOCATION IS ALSO KNOWN AS “GARDEN CITY.”

 Start by joining up with The Bruce Trail, Canada’s oldest and longest footpath.
-On the way through St. Catharines and Thorold, you’ll trek past all four of the Welland Canals.
+On the way through St. Catharines and Thorold, you’ll trek past all four of the Welland Canal Locks.
 Perch yourself atop a viewing platform and watch in awe as ships navigate these world-famous feats of engineering.

 Or, head straight for the lake and get to know Port Dalhousie, at historic Lakeside Park.
 Make sure to bring the kids and grandparents, because both will want to ride the 111-year-old carved wooden carousel, especially at 5 cents a ride.

 When you’re ready for a different pace, set your shopping compass to downtown St. Catharines, and visit its trend-setting shops, pubs, and restaurants.

 Explore the region’s Black history at the BME Church of Salem Chapel National Historic Site and the permanent exhibit at the St. Catharine’s Museum to learn more about the role Niagara played in the abolitionist movement as part of the Underground Railroad.